Single Engine Piston Cirrus Aircraft Information

 The Cirrus SR20 is a high-performance, ultra lightweight airplane that boasts a 200 hp Continental I/O series motor and a Hartzell 3-blade prop.
 Many are available with sophisticated autopilot and avionics packages, and low flight hours.
 These planes are on the higher end of the power to weight ratio, offering a low weight combined with a powerful motor.
 This provides a respectable cruising speed and the ability to sip less fuel than some comparably equipped airplanes on the market today.
 Only upstaged by the newest iteration of Cirrus airplane, the SR20 represents a terrific value for those seeking a capable and unique airplane that offers performance and economy.

 The Cirrus SR22 is a composite-bodied, four-seat, single engine aircraft.
 Launched in 2001, the SR22 was well received due to the available turbocharged Continental IO-550-N engine, boasting as much as 310 horsepower- all channeled through a three blade Hartzell propeller.
 This combination allows a cruising speed of over 210 mph, as well as a usable range of more than 1,200 miles.
-Add in additional fuel capacity of 90+ gallons, a pressurized cockpit, and room for pilot + three, and you've got a serious medium distance airplane.
+Add in additional fuel capacity of 90+ gallons, room for pilot + three, and you've got a serious medium distance airplane.
 The CAPS feature provides peace of mind for the occupants, and adds to the value proposition of this feature-laden plane.

 Trade-A-Plane offers a comprehensive yet simple search tool that lets a buyer quickly find the airplane they're looking for.
 Searching for a Cirrus SR20, or possibly the SR22?
 Search our extensive listings of Cirrus aircraft and you'll be amazed at the variety available between the two models.
 Equipment packages, avionics configurations, even paint and design schemes offer choice to you, the buyer.
 Trade-A-Plane has been connecting buyers and sellers of aircraft and aircraft parts since 1937.
 Your next Cirrus is just a click away!